JBtallgrass/ml-04-midterm-jballard/Peer_Review.md

 The selected features are **clearly explained** and backed by a mix of domain knowledge and statistical reasoning.
 Including all original features in the initial run makes sense given their independent value.
 The creation of the `Kurtosis_Entropy` interaction feature shows good intuition, even if it didn’t boost performance.

 > ⭐ **Positive:** Good use of feature interaction to explore deeper patterns.
 > 🛠 **Suggestion:** Consider testing additional interactions or running a feature importance plot to visualize impact.
+The author mentions this in **Section 6 Final Thoughts and Insights**

 ![Section 3](images\codeFeature_JupyterD.png)